TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 Even on the main page of the [JOML github](https://github.com/JOML-CI/JOML) it reads:
 >All operations in JOML are designed to modify the object on which the operation is invoked.

-From there, it was clear for me, how to do the stuff I want to do.
+From there, it was clear to me, how to do the stuff I want to do.
 Finally, one way of implementing it correctly, would be this:
 ```
 forward.x = (float)(Math.cos(Math.toRadians(yaw)) * Math.cos(Math.toRadians(pitch)));